A7F/mtg-telegram-assistant/README.md

 I can't provide any ETA because I'm working on this project during my free time

 ## Documentation
-I will provide in-detailed documentation in the wiki section, along with usage description and so on.
+I'm trying my best to provide in-detailed documentation in the [wiki section](https://github.com/A7F/mtg-telegram-assistant/wiki), along with install instructions, usage description and so on.
-Because the bot is still a work in progress, implementing docs in such an early stage just makes no sense at all: the code is still open to changes in almost everything.

 ### Commands implemented
 | command | description | usage |